-Anna Pinedo is a partner in Mayer Brown's New York office and a member of the Corporate & Securities practice.
+Anna Pinedo is a partner in Mayer Brown's New York office and co-leader of the Global Capital Markets practice.
 She concentrates her practice on securities and derivatives.
 Anna represents issuers, investment banks/financial intermediaries and investors in financing transactions, including public offerings and private placements of equity and debt securities, as well as structured notes and other hybrid and structured products.

 She works closely with financial institutions to create and structure innovative financing techniques, including new securities distribution methodologies and financial products.
-She has particular financing experience in certain industries, including technology, telecommunications, healthcare, financial institutions, REITs and consumer finance.
+She has particular financing experience in certain industries, including technology, telecommunications, healthcare, financial institutions, REITs and consumer and specialty finance.
 Anna has worked closely with foreign private issuers in their securities offerings in the United States and in the Euro markets.
 She also works with financial institutions in connection with international offerings of equity and debt securities, equity- and credit-linked notes, and hybrid and structured products, as well as medium term note and other continuous offering programs.